MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 ## Desktop Multi-Modem Multi-Executor Support

-Traditionally, non-phone Windows devices have not usually been configured for multi-SIM modems because they have fewer physical space restraints than phones, allowing them to truly harness multiple active radios at the same time instead of having one modem with multiple SIM cards like a phone does.
-Due to the rise of eSIM and scenarios in the enterprise, however, the demand for multi-SIM-per-modem support on non-phone devices has increased.
+Traditionally, non-phone Windows devices have not been configured for multi-SIM modems because they have fewer physical space restraints than phones.
+This allows them to truly harness multiple active radios at the same time instead of having one modem with multiple SIM cards like a phone does; however, due to the rise of eSIM and scenarios in the enterprise , the demand for multi-SIM-per-modem support on non-phone devices has increased.

 Most typical multi-SIM phone devices have dual SIM slots but are limited to one primary SIM card supporting data while the other only supports voice features.
 Such a limitation does not exist in the non-phone PC model as all SIM cards are used for data connection.

-While the framework defined in this specification can theoretically support an unbounded number of modems and SIM cards, Windows 10 Version 1703 and later will only support the dual-SIM/single-active scenario end to end.
+While the framework defined in this specification can theoretically support an unbounded number of modems and SIM cards, Windows 10 Version 1703 and later supports only the dual-SIM/single-active scenario end to end.

 ## NDIS Modem Interface Specification